JvanKatwijk/qt-dab/README.md

 although for both SDRplay devices (when used) or for the Adaml Pluto (whens used), one has to install libraries from the provoder of the device.

-:information_source: The releases section contains 3 Windows installers.
-One for a 64 bit version, and 2 for a 32 bit version.
-The 2 versions for 32 bit differ in theit support for RTLSDR type devices (as mentioned above).
+:information_source: The releases section contains 2 Windows installers.
+The 2 versions  - for 32 bit - differ in theit support for RTLSDR type devices (as mentioned above).

 :information_source: Note that the device libraries for the SDRplay devices and the Adalm Pluto device library are **NOT** included in the installer, they require - if used - a separate installation.
 See below for details.

-:information_source: The 64 bit installers now contain the required dll's for both the hackrf amd the lime devices.
-As the title on the main window already suggested, the configuration for the 64 bit versions (noth Qt5 and Qt6) contains the settings for the rtlsdr V4 library.

 Installation on Linux-x64
 =================================================================